DeepLearningBPMI/Natural-Algorithm-Inspired-Contrast-Enhancement/README.md

 # Natural Algorithm Inspired Contrast Enhancement

 This repository contains the implementation of image contrast enhancement techniques using a hybrid approach that integrates Ant Colony Optimization (ACO), Genetic Algorithm (GA), and Simulated Annealing (SA).
 The algorithms have been designed to improve the visual quality of images by enhancing their contrast.
-This work is based on the work of Hoseini et al. 2013, "Efficient contrast enhancement of images using hybrid ant colony optimisation, genetic algorithm, and simulated annealing'
+This work is based on the work of Hoseini et al. 2013, "Efficient contrast enhancement of images using hybrid ant colony optimisation, genetic algorithm, and simulated annealing'.
+The original code is written in Matlab and this has been altered to Python.

 ## Overview

-Image contrast enhancement is a crucial process in various image processing applications.
+Image contrast enhancement is a crucial process in various image-processing applications.
 This project leverages the strengths of ACO, GA, and SA to achieve efficient and effective contrast enhancement.
 The hybrid approach combines the exploration capabilities of ACO and GA with the exploitation ability of SA, resulting in superior performance compared to using these algorithms independently.

 ## Installation